-It is primarily intended to treat those suffering from co-occurring post-traumatic stress disorder (PTSD) and substance abuse, but it can used to treat those dealing with substance abuse and other forms of trauma.
+It is primarily intended to treat those suffering from co-occurring post-traumatic stress disorder (PTSD) and substance abuse, but it can be used to treat those dealing with substance abuse and other forms of trauma.

 Evidence has shown it is effective, and clients are often able to start putting some skills into practice after just one session.
 Overall, Seeking Safety can benefit those in addiction recovery.